What are We worth?

 WeWork’s executives like to counter that the company was founded during a downturn and that demand for flexible office space may even grow in hard times as companies downsize.
 They do have a point: as TRD reported last year, census data shows that the number of small businesses didn’t drop as dramatically as the number of large businesses during the Great Recession, and bounced back quicker in the aftermath.
 Moreover, a source who has reviewed some of WeWork’s lease deals signed in 2014 or earlier said they contain more lenient exit provisions than typical lease agreements.[vision_pullquote style=”3″ align=”right”] “It’s similar to people saying how could Uber’s valuation make sense relative to General Motors valuation.
 Well, Uber is not a car company.” – Artie Minson [/vision_pullquote]

-But every downturn is different.
-Michael Mandel, CEO of CompStak, believes WeWork’s 2014 projection that average occupancy levels would merely fall to 85 percent during a downturn is far too optimistic.
+But every downturn is different, and WeWork’s estimate that its occupancy will only fall to 85 percent during a downturn is certainly optimistic.

-“Comparing your occupancy levels now to a pre-WeWork downturn doesn’t make sense,” Mandel said.
+“Comparing your occupancy levels now to a pre-WeWork downturn doesn’t make sense,” said Michael Mandel, CEO of CompStak.
 “They’ve created a completely new industry.”

 “In a downturn they have huge lease obligations and it’s not like an asset they can sell,” he added.
 “They are going to be in a worse position than if they owned all these places.”
 Regus, for example, was forced to declare bankruptcy in the U.S. in 2003, after the bursting of the dot-com bubble hit its customer base hard.

-Despite his skepticism, Mandel believes that WeWork will continue to grow at a strong pace as long as the broader market remains healthy.
-But even in that optimistic scenario, he said, WeWork’s valuation “seems high”.
+Despite his skepticism, Mandel is bullish on the company overall and believes it will continue to grow at a strong pace as long as the broader market remains healthy.
+While he declined to say whether WeWork is over- or undervalued, he said the valuation “seems high”.